Carina-P/Love-Pilates/README.md

 ## User requirements and Expectations
 ### Requirements
-* Navigate the website using navbar
+* Navigate the website using **navbar**
+* **Easily sign up for membership** in a contact form: giving name, a correct mailadress and level of experience
+* Being able to **join a online** class with a click
+* See **quotes, with photos,** about what other think about the studio, instructors and Pilates.
+* Being **provided with information**:
+    * about **Pilates**
-* Be provided with information on the studio
+    * on the **studio**
-* Content with visual appealing manor
-* Having a contact form
-* Using responsive design
+    * the **instructors**
+    * about **classes**
+    * what **time** different online classes take place

 ### Expectations
-* Content is visually satisfying and informative
+* Content is **visually satisfying and informative**
-* Navigation take user to specific Pages
+* **Easily understandable navigation** take user to correct place
-* Visual appealing data from external sources
+* **Links and buttons** work as espected
+* **Responsive design** fitting on mobile, tablet and desktop
+* **Form validation** works correctly

 ## Wireframes
-I used Balsamiq Wireframes to build rudimentary wireframes for a basic understanding.
+I [Balsamiq Wireframes](https://balsamiq.com/) to build rudimentary wireframes for a basic understanding.
 I have made wireframes for three pages and for each page I have frames for each of Desktop/Tablet/Mobile.
 [Wireframes](https://github.com/Carina-P/LovePilates/blob/master/wireframes/wireframes.pdf)

-The wireframes are saved in this workspace under wireframes/wireframes.pdf.
+I checked wireframes with users and especially younger preferred all information in one page since it is a moderate amount of features: they use mobile device and do not want to click a lot.
+One user suggested to use a carousel for quotes - takes less space.
+I tried that and thougt it was appealing.

 ## Design Choices
 The theme of this sight is Pilates, working out in a smart way, strengthening the body never hurting it.
 The feeling is sensible, calm but also stubborn and strong.
-The site should be appealing to men, women, old and young as well as inspire to work out at home.
-I have choosen the hero-image to be a drawn picture and not a photo.
-The picture I found inspired the colors I choose.
+I looked around different pilates sites to find inspiration and desided that I wanted a hero-image to be a drawn picture - for me it felt more modern.
+I found a picture that I thought was inspiring, found above.
+And the picture inspired to the colors I have choosen to use.
 I think grey is a cool and neutral color.
 I want to use that and add some colors to make the site more positive and draw attention to it.

 ### Fonts